What does a good parent do for their children? What specifically, if anything, can only a father do for a child?

 Things good fathers do:

 - Teach skills important to boys for becoming a man: self-discipline, sports, grooming, how to make friends.
-A man or woman could certainly teach these skills if they had them, but perhaps there would be elements missing than only a man would be likely to know?
+A man or woman could certainly teach these skills if they had them, but perhaps there would be elements missing that only a man would be likely to know?

 - Model for girls and boys what a good man is like (trustworthy, respectful, skilled, self-disciplined, confident but humble).
 But aren’t these just traits of any good person, regardless of gender?
 Is there some specific element of the idea of man-ness that only a man can demonstrate?